 2.1.
 HISTORICAL DEVELOPMENT AND CURRENT ORGANIZATIONAL STRUCTURE

 The Technical Research Centre of Finland (VTT) has operated a research reactor since 1962.
-The Loviisa power plant units are located on the southern coast and are owned by Fortum Power and Heat Oy; the plants were ordered in 1969 and 1971 and started commercial operation in 1979 and 1981.
-The Olkiluoto power plant units, on the western coast, owned by TVO) were ordered in 1972 and 1974 and started commercial operation in 1979 and 1982.
+The Loviisa power plant units are located on the southern coast and are owned by FPH; the plants were ordered in 1969 and 1971 and started commercial operation in 1979 and 1981.
+The Olkiluoto power plant units, on the western coast (owned by TVO) were ordered in 1972 and 1974 and started commercial operation in 1979 and 1982.
 The Loviisa power plant has two Russian WWER pressurized water reactors (PWRs) and the Olkiluoto power plant has two Swedish boiling water reactors (BWRs).
 At the start of operation, the nominal net capacity of the Loviisa units was 420 MW(e) each and the initial net rating of the Olkiluoto units was 660 MW(e) each.
 The power level (net) of the Olkiluoto units was raised to 710 MW(e) in 1984.
-In connection with the latest operating licence renewal process and plant modernization projects (cf. Section 2.2.2), the authorities approved in 1998 the uprating of the power production capacities (net) of the Loviisa and Olkiluoto plants up to 2 ( 488 MW(e) and 2 ( 840 MW(e).
-Thereafter, the capacity of the reactor units at Olkiluoto has been raised further through various modernization projects.
-Currently, the net capacity of Olkiluoto 1 is 880 MW(e) and Olkiluoto 2 is 890 MW(e).
+In connection with the latest operating licence renewal process and plant modernization projects (cf. Section 2.2.2), the authorities approved the uprating of the power production capacities (net) of the Loviisa and Olkiluoto plants in 1998 to 2 ?
+488 MW(e) and 2 ?
+840 MW(e).
+Thereafter, the capacity of the reactor units at Olkiluoto was raised further through various modernization projects.
+Currently, the net capacity of Olkiluoto 1 is 880 MW(e) and that of Olkiluoto 2 is 890 MW(e).

-The ongoing Olkiluoto 3 nuclear power plant project was ordered as a turnkey delivery from a consortium formed by AREVA GmbH, AREVA NP SAS, and Siemens AG.
+The ongoing Olkiluoto 3 NPP project was ordered as a turnkey delivery from a consortium formed by AREVA GmbH, AREVA NP SAS and Siemens AG.
+Olkiluoto 3 is a European pressurized water reactor (EPR) plant unit; its net electrical output is approximately 1600 MW.
 The project has suffered from several delays.
 The commercial electricity production of the plant unit was originally supposed to start at the end of April 2009.
-According to the latest schedule, regular production at the plant unit will begin in Spring 2019.
-Olkiluoto 3 (OL3) is a European pressurized water reactor (EPR) plant unit; its net electrical output will be approximately 1600 MW.
+According to the latest schedule, commercial production at the plant unit will begin in 2021.
+On 7 March 2019 the government granted TVO the operating licence for the Olkiluoto 3 power plant unit.
+The licence will remain in effect until the end of 2038 .